SymfonyCasts/api-platform3/sfcasts/ep1/operations.md

 ## Operation Options

 Though, that's not the only way to configure the URLs.
-Just like with `ApiResource`, each operation is, of course, *also* a class.
-Hold Command (or Ctrl) and Click to open up `Get` class.
-Once again, all of these constructor arguments are options... and most have documentation.
+Just like with `ApiResource`, each operation is *also* a class.
+Hold Command (or Ctrl) and Click to open up the `Get` class.
+Once again, these constructor arguments are options... and most have documentation.

-One really important argument is `uriTemplate`.
+One important argument is `uriTemplate`.
 Yup, we can control what the URL looks like on an operation by operation basis.

 Check it out.
 Remember, `Get` is how you fetch a *single* resource.
-Add `uriTemplate` set to `/dragon-plunder/{id}` where that last part is a placeholder for the dynamic id.
-For `GetCollection`, let's *also* pass `uriTemplate` to `/dragon-plunder`.
+Add `uriTemplate` set to `/dragon-plunder/{id}` where that last part will be the placeholder for the dynamic id.
+For `GetCollection`, let's *also* pass `uriTemplate` set to `/dragon-plunder`.

 Ok!
-Let's go check the docs now.
+Let's go check the docs!
 Beautiful!
-The other operations keep the old URL, but those have the *new* one.
-Later, when we talk about subresources, we go deeper into `uriTemplate` and its sister option `uriVariables`.
+The other operations keep the old URL, but those use the *new* style.
+Later, when we talk about subresources, we'll go deeper into `uriTemplate` and its sister option `uriVariables`.

-Though, since it's a bit silly to have two operations with weird URLs, let's remove those two options.
+Ok... since it's a bit silly to have two operations with weird URLs, let's remove that customization.

-Ok: now that we know a bunch about `ApiResource` and these operations, it's time to talk about the *heart* of API Platform: Symfony's serializer.
+Now that we know a bunch about `ApiResource` and these operations, it's time to talk about the *heart* of API Platform: Symfony's serializer.
 That's next.